Fetal Echo (Your unborn baby’s heart scan)

 What is it?

 Fetal Echocardiogram is a detailed Ultrasound performed of the baby’s heart before the baby is born.
-It is a painless test that uses sound waves to create moving pictures of the heart of the fetus in real time, which enables the doctor to assess the structure and function of the fetal heart.
+It is a painless test that uses sound waves to create moving pictures of the center of the fetus in real time, which enables the doctor to assess the structure and function of the fetal heart.
 There is no radiation with this test, and it is entirely safe for the fetus.

 What does it show?